 We snowball our way there by buying and selling (flipping) websites.

-Sam & Johnny on a recent episode of Invest Like a Boss discussed at the end The Snowball biography of Warren Buffet of compounding money over time and that at an 8% interest rate it takes a long time to build wealth.
+Sam & Johnny on an episode of Invest Like a Boss discussed at the end The Snowball biography of Warren Buffet of compounding money over time and that at an 8% interest rate it takes a long time to build wealth.
 Sam states:

 I feel like for the average person you can get that [snowball] effect in property like no other asset class because you are going to get the yield and capital appreciation as that property increases over time.

 Indeed at 8% it will take 30 years to turn your money from $100k into $1MM.

 In the website flipping approach I outline below, you can compound the combined cashflow and asset price to go from $100,000 to $1,000,000 in 3 years which works out at 120%:

 But on top of this, people are depreciating websites over 3 years (or one year if more aggressive) and are using the tax money saved from website income to purchase more websites at the same time, shortening the timeframe further.
 Here is a great video by Ace Chapman explaining the tax benefits from buying websites.